verbb/buttonbox/docs/1-field-types.md

 Make your own button group with optional labels and icons.
 We've provided you with a set of icons for common use cases but any image can be used.

-### Display as Graphic
+### Display as graphic

 Toggle this on and Button Box will not restrict the height of the buttons to allow for larger images.
+For example you might want to allow the user to choose a layout:

 ![graphical buttons](http://s3-eu-west-1.amazonaws.com/supercoolplugins/Button-Box/graphic-buttons.jpg)

+### Display full width

+If you check this Button Box will allow the button group to flow full width, useful for allowing larger graphics to be more responsive.

 ### Button Options